Iubenda logo

 Terms and Conditions Template

-A Terms and Conditions agreement is a legally binding document that allows you to set rules that users must follow when using your website or mobile app.
+In short, a Terms and Conditions agreement is a legally binding document that allows you to set rules that users must follow when using your website, mobile app or services.

 📌 What Is a Terms and Conditions Agreement?